 - The first $25,900 falls into the standard deduction and is tax-free

 - The next $14,100 is taxed at 10%, totaling $1,410

 The total tax on $40,000 in retirement is $1,490.
 Their income was shifted from a 22% marginal tax rate to a 10% marginal tax rate.
 More importantly, the effective tax rate is only 3.5% ($1,410/$40,000).

 That is a pretty impressive savings.
 However, I mentioned above that an early retiree may pay no taxes at all on this deferred money.
 To understand this, we must next understand the second principle.

 Principle 2.
 Not All Income Is Taxed Equally

 Our example couple had a very high savings rate.
 Even after maxing out tax-deferred accounts, they were still able to save substantial amounts in Roth IRAs and taxable accounts in their working years.

 Any money contributed to a 401(k) or Traditional IRA is taxed as ordinary income when taken from the account because the tax was never paid at the time it was earned.
 However, any money contributed to a Roth IRA or taxable investment account already was subject to income taxes.
 Therefore they are not taxed as ordinary income a second time.

-Learn More: Roth IRA Contribution and Income Limits for 2021
+Learn More: Roth IRA Contribution and Income Limits

 In retirement, money can be taken from Roth IRAs free of any further taxation.
 Money contributed to taxable investment accounts (cost basis) is also free from further taxation, because it was already taxed.
 You will owe capital gains taxes on increases in the value of your investments when you sell them.